data-integration-toolkit/ditk/graph/embedding/edge2vec/readme.md

 # Edge2vec

-This is an implementation of the paper "edge2vec: Representation learning using edge semantics for biomedical knowledge discovery"
+This is an implementation of the paper "edge2vec: Representation learning using edge semantics for biomedical knowledge discovery".
+In this paper, we propose the edge2vec model, which represents graphs considering edge semantics.
+An edge-type transition matrix is trained by an Expectation-Maximization approach, and a stochastic gradient descent model is employed to learn node embedding on a heterogeneous graph via the trained transition matrix.

 ## Installation